 Annual Impact Reports

 As part of our basic Academia account, we include a free 30-day Impact Report.
 This tab, which can be found by clicking "Impact" in the top Analytics navigation bar, shows you how your papers compare to other papers similar to it on the site.

-With Academia Premium, you'll be able to view an 30-day Impact Report, as well as an annual Impact Report from the previous year.
 You'll be able to easily export this data, which can be displayed to show the wide reach and impact of your papers, in places where you might feel it's valuable: be that applying for a job, appearing in front of a tenure committee, or competing for a grant.